 Common Cruise Ship Accidents and Injuries

-Cruise ship accidents can occur anytime, anywhere, and to anyone, and there are plenty of different types of cruise ship accidents.
+Cruise ship accidents can happen anytime, anywhere, and to anyone onboard.
+Unfortunately, there are also several different types of cruise ship accidents that can occur.
 Here are some examples of the types of accidents you may be able to sue a cruise line company for:

-- Slip & Fall Incidents: Walking through the main deck for some entertainment, you may slip through a wet area and take a rough tumble, leading to a broken wrist of ankle.
+- Slip & Fall Incidents: Walking through the main deck for some entertainment, you may slip through a wet area during turbulence and take a rough tumble into a pole, leading to a broken wrist of ankle.
 The wet area was the result of a recently mopped floor without any caution signs near it.
 This type of accident is the result of clear negligence from the cruise ship workers and has potential to result in a lawsuit for damages.

 - Norovirus Illnesses: Cruise ships are known for their extensive buffet lines, and while dining guests on the cruise expect to enjoy food that is properly and thoroughly handled and cooked, this is not always the case.
 If you find yourself experiencing vomiting and diarrhea while on a cruise ship, it may be more than sea sicknesses.
 If a cruise line’s improper handling or cooking of food has left you with medical bills and a hospital stay, you should be looking at legal options for financial recovery.